-Curious about the “nominal” value of shares and how it might differ from a share’s market value?
-Let’s dive deeper into shares and the meaning of nominal value and market value shares.
+Are you curious about the nominal value of shares and how they might differ from a share’s market value?

 - One issued share = 100% company ownership